Arts, Sciences, and Engineering Modern Languages & Cultures - Spanish

 Capacity

-Description: Explores the development of Spanish national identities reflected in and influenced by literary works from the early 19th century to the 21st.
-Symptomatic of transformations throughout Europe, Spains writers engage with a modernity that fitfully replaces the traditional social order.
-Their tools were the systems of knowing the world and of linguistic expression that would be forever changed by contradictions they saw around them.
-From the poetry of the Romantic period through the literature of the post-Franco era, literature in Spain is a register of cultural turmoil as well as desperate hope and expectation.
-Readings may include: Gustavo Adolfo Bcquer, Jos de Espronceda, Benito Prez Galds, Emilia Pardo Bazn, Miguel de Unamuno, Jos Ortega y Gasset, Federico Garca Lorca, Jacinto Benavente, Ana Mara Matute, Carmen Martn Gaite, Antonio Buero Vallejo, Rosa Montero, Paloma Pedrero, Bernardo Atxaga, and Merc Rodoreda.
+Description: This course engages with the works of writers in Spain from the early 19th century through the 21st.
+Symptomatic of transformations throughout Europe, Spanish writers engage with a cultural and historical modernity that fitfully replaces the traditional social order of the past.
+Their tools were the systems of knowing the world, including the rise of science, and of linguistic expression that would be forever changed by contradictions they saw around them.
+From the poetry and legends of the Romantic period (Larra, Bécquer, Espronceda) through the literature of the post-Franco era (Montero, Pedrero, Ruiz Zafón)) literature in Spain is a register of cultural turmoil as well as desperate hope and expectation.
+Through close readings of texts, we examine the characters of Pérez Galdós, Pardo Bazán, Unamuno, Ortega y Gasset, García Lorca, Benavente, Matute, Martín Gaite, Buero Vallejo, Bernardo Atxaga, and Mercé Rodoreda.
+Prerequisite: SPAN 200.

 Offered: Fall Spring Summer